junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 *But I am accepting the truth.* Dean thinks. *Just not the truth they think they know.*

-Cas's look at him that night, at the bunker.
+Cas's look at him that night, in the bunker.
 Cas's tears, Cas's smile, and then...
 Cas's confession.
 The big secret truth.

 It took him one second to realize it *is* the truth -- has been, would always be, for both of them, for the longest time either can remember.
 But it only took the Empty half a second to be summoned and took Cas away.